 For that click on the small plus sign on the folder and add the location of the iso image.
 Once done, click on OK and close the window.

-You need to do this only once, from next time onward your will see login screen just like your normal windows installation.
+You need to do this only once, from next time onward you will see login screen just like your normal windows installation.

 Make sure your computer is plugged into charge.
-Though, it no necessary to connected to the internet and you can skip updates for now.
+Though, it no necessary to connect to the internet and you can skip updates for now.

 Then select your time zone and click on next.

-Now this is final stage.
+Now, this is the final stage.
 Give a name to your computer and enter the username and password.
-You will need this creditial next time you logged in to ubuntu.
+You will need this credential next time you logged in to Ubuntu.

 And hit continue.
 It will start installing file on your drive.
-This will few minutes.
+This will a few minutes.

-Once done you will be asked to restart your OS (i.e. ubuntu) and your OS is now install on VM ware
+Once done you will be asked to restart your OS (i.e. Ubuntu) and your OS is now installed on VM Ware

 Part 3: Troubleshooting

 Problem 1: When you restart your ubuntu, you will still see the boot screen and not the login screen.
-This is because, VirtualBox is still booting from img file and not from the hard drives.
+This is because VirtualBox is still booting from the image file and not from the hard drives.

-Solution: To change that, go to settings > system > make sure boot order is set to Hard drive only, by unckecking every other option.
-Now, when you start your device, you will see Ubuntu login screen.
+Solution: To change that, go to settings > system > make sure boot order is set to Hard drive only, by checking every other option.
+Now, when you start your device, you will see the Ubuntu login screen.

-Solution: To fix this, go to device, and cick on insert guest mode addition cd image > a new dialoge box will pop up.
+Solution: To fix this, go to device, and click on insert guest mode addition cd image > a new dialogue box will pop up.

 Click on run.

 Then it will open terminal again confirm by entering your password.
-It will run for few miunters and once it’s offer, quite terminal and restart ubuntu.
+It will run for a few minutes and once it’s the offer, quite terminal and restarts ubuntu.

-Now you will be able to use ubuntu on a virutal machine like you would normall do.
+Now you will be able to use Ubuntu on a virtual machine as you would normally do.

-Overall you will be able to do all sought of things like you would normally do, expect for high graphic intensive things like playing games or heavy multitasking
+Overall you will be able to do all sought of things like you would normally do, except for high graphics intensive things like playing games or heavy multitasking

 Hope this helps.